schlapzz/docsy-acend/README.md

 The theme adds the following to the standard docsy theme:

-* acend colors scheme and fonts
+* brand colors scheme and fonts
-* the acend logo
+* logo and favicons

 ## Installation